-The contribution of cholinergic mechanisms in the acquisition of long-term memories and the role of the hippocampal-entorhinal-cortical interactions are well supported by experimental data (5,12,13).In addition, working memory or ‘short-term’ memory is also supported by the hippocampal-entorhinal-prefrontal cortex (21-23).
-Working memory in humans is postulated to be a conscious process to “keep things in mind” transiently (21).
-In rodents, matching to sample task, spontaneous alternation between reward locations and the radial maze task have been suggested to function as a homologue of working memory (“working memory-like”; 24).
+The contribution of cholinergic mechanisms in the acquisition of long-term memories and the role of the hippocampal-entorhinal-cortical interactions are well supported by experimental data (5,12,13).In addition, working memory or ‘short-term’ memory is also supported by the hippocampal-entorhinal-prefrontal cortex (14-16).
+Working memory in humans is postulated to be a conscious process to “keep things in mind” transiently (14).
+In rodents, matching to sample task, spontaneous alternation between reward locations and the radial maze task have been suggested to function as a homologue of working memory (“working memory-like”; 17).

-Cholinergic activity is a critical requirement for working memory (25,26) and for sustaining theta oscillations (10,27-29).
-In support of this contention, theta-gamma coupling and gamma power are significantly higher in the choice arm of the maze, compared with those in the side arms where working memory is no longer needed for correct performance (30-33).
-It has long been hypothesized that working memory is maintained by persistent firing of neurons, which keep the presented items in a transient store in the prefrontal cortex and hippocampal-entorhinal system (34-38), although the exact mechanisms are debated (39-44).
-An alternative hypothesis holds that items of working memory are stored in theta-nested gamma cycles (45).
-Common in these models of working memory is the need for an active, cholinergic system-dependent (46-48).
+Cholinergic activity is a critical requirement for working memory (18,19) and for sustaining theta oscillations (10,20-22).
+In support of this contention, theta-gamma coupling and gamma power are significantly higher in the choice arm of the maze, compared with those in the side arms where working memory is no longer needed for correct performance (23-26).
+It has long been hypothesized that working memory is maintained by persistent firing of neurons, which keep the presented items in a transient store in the prefrontal cortex and hippocampal-entorhinal system (27-31), although the exact mechanisms are debated (32-37).
+An alternative hypothesis holds that items of working memory are stored in theta-nested gamma cycles (38).
+Common in these models of working memory is the need for an active, cholinergic system-dependent mechanism (39-41).
 However, in spontaneous alternation tasks, the animals are not moving continuously during the delay, and theta oscillations are not sustained either.
 During the immobility epochs, theta is replaced by intermittent sharp wave ripples (SPW-R) yet memory performance does not deteriorate.
-On the contrary, artificial blockade of SPW-Rs can impair memory performance (18,49,50).
+On the contrary, artificial blockade of SPW-Rs can impair memory performance (42-43), and prolongation of SPW-Rs improves performance (44).
 Under the cholinergic hypothesis of working memory such result is unexpected.

-To address the relationship between cholinergic/theta versus SPW-R mechanism in spontaneous alternation, we used a newly developed G-protein-coupled receptor activation-based acetylcholine sensor (ACh 3.0 ) (51) to monitor ACh activity during memory performance in mice.
-In addition, we optogenetically enhanced cholinergic tone, which suppresses SPW-Rs by a different mechanism than electrically or optogenetically induced silencing of neurons in the hippocampus (49,50).
+To address the relationship between cholinergic/theta versus SPW-R mechanism in spontaneous alternation, we used a newly developed G-protein-coupled receptor activation-based acetylcholine sensor (ACh3.0) (45) to monitor ACh activity during memory performance in mice.
+In addition, we optogenetically enhanced cholinergic tone, which suppresses SPW-Rs by a different mechanism than electrically or optogenetically induced silencing of neurons in the hippocampus (43,44).
 We show that cholinergic signaling in the hippocampus increases in parallel with theta power/score during walking and REM sleep and reaches a transient minimum during SPW-Rs.
-Selective optogenetic stimulation of medial septal cholinergic neurons decreased the incidence of SPW-Rs (52-54) during the delay epoch of a working memory task and impaired memory performance.
+Selective optogenetic stimulation of medial septal cholinergic neurons decreased the incidence of SPW-Rs during non-REM sleep (46-48), as well as during the delay epoch of a working memory task and impaired memory performance.
 These findings suggest that memory performance is supported by complementary theta and SPW-R mechanisms.

 Results

-We first examined the fluctuation of cholinergic signaling in the hippocampus during behavior, using a ACh 3.0 sensor that allows sensitive monitoring of muscarinic-cholinergic activity at high temporal resolution (51).
-The virus pAAV-Hsyn-ACh4.3 was injected into the dorsal hippocampus in one hemisphere of ChAT-Cre (n = 7) and C57/B6 mice (n = 3).
+We first examined the fluctuation of cholinergic signaling in the hippocampus during behavior, using a ACh 3.0 sensor that allows sensitive monitoring of acetylcholine dynamics at high temporal resolution (45).
+The AAV with human-synapsin promoter (hsyn) encoding ACh3.0 was injected into the dorsal hippocampus in one hemisphere of ChAT-Cre (n = 7) and C57/B6 mice (n = 3).
 Three weeks after virus injection of the target CA1 neurons, an optic fiber (400 μm) was implanted above the pyramidal cell layer of these mice (Fig. 1, Fig. 2A).
 At the same time, a multishank silicon probe was also implanted 200-300 μm posterior to the optic fiber in CA1 area (Fig. 1A).

 Cholinergic activity and theta-SPW-R antagonism